saadk01/assets-management/README.md

 /==== About ====/

-Originally developed for a course taken in Apr 2016, this is a .NET environment program developed in C# with persistent data storage through files.
-Microsoft (R) Visual Studio Community edition is used to develop it.
+Originally developed for a course taken in Apr 2016, this is a .NET environment program developed in C# with persistent data storage via Microssoft (R) SQL Server.
+Microsoft Visual Studio Community edition is used to develop it.

 /==== Program Description & Requirements ====/